Credit: Boundary Ranch

 25. Sheep River Provincial Park

-This is probably one of the best kept secret places in the province.
-Travel half hour from the town of Turner Valley to this incredible provincial park.
-You will find less tourists here than most provincial parks, and some fabulous hiking opportunities, along with the phenomenal views of the falls and area.
+This is probably one of the best-kept secret places in the province—travel half an hour from the town of Turner Valley to this incredible provincial park.
+You will find fewer tourists here than in most provincial parks, fabulous hiking opportunities, and phenomenal views of the falls and area.

-Probably the best way to enjoy fall colours is to enjoy a scenic drive.
-Drive Highway 40, sections of Cowboy Trail, Smith-Dorrien Trail, Bow Valley Trail, to experience some spectacular fall scenery, such as the magnificent Rocky Mountains, the beautiful rolling foothills, and the wide-open expanses of the prairies.
+The best way to enjoy fall colours is a scenic drive.
+Drive Highway 40, sections of Cowboy Trail, Smith-Dorrien Trail, and Bow Valley Trail to experience some spectacular fall scenery, such as the magnificent Rocky Mountains, the beautiful rolling foothills, and the wide-open expanses of the prairies.